-SOME MEASURES TO MITIGATE PRUSTRATION
+SOME MEASURES TO MITIGATE FRUSTRATION

-- 6.1 In this chapter we propose to make a few recommendations with a view to removing or at least reducing certain poculiar hardships felt by unemployed in search of jobs.
-We realise that these recommendations may not be covered by a strict interpretation of our terms of reference.
-Nevertheless, apart from these being salutary measures by themselves, we will also show that they have some bearing towards making our other major recommendations more easy of successful implementation. - Frustration caused by a series of disappointments in the matter of job finding can have as hermful an effect as permanent unemployment From the day of passing out his examination to the day he becomes age-barred, an educated young man has to knock at dozens of doors, often for exactly similar posts.
-The lucky may get in eventually while, for the rest, the years of fruitless search would have proved completely wasted years - years which might have been more profitably spent in other vocations if some indication were available carlier that there was no hope of their absorption in white collar jobs.
-We recognisp that the general disinclination to working with the hand can be radically cured only if youth is impressed, at a much carlier age, of the dignity of labour and that working on a factory banch is no less noble than work at a writing desk.
-For the re-orientation of ideas, specific recommendations have been made by the Secondary Education Commission but full implementation of those measures will take a long time.
-In the interim period other means could be devised which might reduce, even if to a slight degree only, the period of fruitless waiting for clerical or other white collar jobs. - Some improvement in the present system of recruitment might effect an improvement in this direction as well.
+- 6.1 In this chapter we propose to make a few recommendations with a view to removing or at least reducing certain peculiar hardships felt by unemployed in search of jobs.
+We real se that these recommendations may not be covered by a strict interpretation of our terms of reference.
+Nevertheless, apart from these being salutary measures by themselves we will also show that they have some bearing towards making our other major recommendations more easy of successful implementation. - 6.2 Frustration caused by a series of disappointments in tre matter of job finding can have as harmful an effect as permanent unemployment itself.
+From the day of passing out his examination to the day he becomes age-barred, an educat d young man has to knock at dezens of doors often for exactly similar posts. - The lucky, may get in ev it ally while, for the rest, the years of fruitless search would 'have proved completely wasted years-years which might have been more profitably spent in other vocations if some indication were available earlier that there was no hope of their absorption in white collar jobs.
+We recognise that the general disinclination to working with the hand can be radically c red only if youth is impressed, at a much earlier age, of the dignity of labour and that working on a factory bench is no less noble than work at a writing desk.
+For the re-orientation of ideas, specific recommendations have been made by the Secondary Education Commission but full implementation of these measures will take a long time.
+In the interim period pther means could be devised which might reduce, even if to a slight degree only, the period of fruitless waiting for clerical or other white collar jobs. - 6.3 Some improvement in the present system of recruitment might effect an improvement in this direction-as well.
 Taking even Central Government vacancies alone, there are several posts at junior levels of the same designation or at least requiring the same or almost similar qualifications.
-If recruitment to call such posts is made on the basis of a common examination or interview held periodically a list being maintained in order of merit and covering a percentage more than the anticipated vacancies - this will save candidates a good deal of worry and expense.
-Also, those not included in the list of eligible candidates will know with greater certainty that there is little advantage in waiting any more; that it would be to their own benefit to seek employment in other lines without spending days, months or even years scanning newspaper columns under "situations vacant".
-If this suggestion is accepted, it could even be further improved upon by fixing certain specified dates, announced in advance periodically, by which applications for certain categories of posts should be submitted to the appropriate authorities - thus avoiding the need for Considering that most of the schemes individual advertisements. recommend are those which have not, so far, attracted the educated classes, this point is of importance.
-A definite awareness that, whether they like it or new they have to make these lines their life's career will be one offective means of persons taking on to these these schemes is to be reasonably assured.
+If recruitment to all such posts is made on the basis of a common examination or interview held periodically a list being maintained in order of merit and covering a percentage more than the anticipated vacancies-this will save candidates a good deal of worry and expense Also, thes not included in the list of eligible candidates will know with greater certainty that there is little advantage in waiting any more; that it would be to their own benefit to seek employment in other lines without spending days, months or even years scanning newspaper colums under "situation vacant".
+If this suggestion is accepted it could even be further improved upon by fixing certain specified dates announced in advance periodically, by which applications for certain categories of posts should be submitted to the appropriate authorities-thus avoiding the need for individual advertisements.
+Considering that most of the schemes recommended are those which have not so far attracted tree educated, classes, this point is of importance.
+A definite awareness that, whether they like it or not, they have to make these lines their life's career will be one effective means of persons taking on to these vocations seriously and more cornestly-both essential if the success of these schemes is to be reasonably assured.
 We do not pretend that the suggested procedure would completely do away with the tendency to linger in hope of soft jobs.
 But even a partial cure is worthwhile where complete cure is impracticable.